Legal grounds to challenge a Will

 If you are considering contesting a Will, there are several types of claims you need to know about.

-The vast majority of challenges to a deceased's Will are made under what is known as a testator's family maintenance claim or a Part IV application.
+The vast majority of challenges to a deceased's Will are made under what is known as a testator's family maintenance claim.
 In these cases, the Will itself is often valid, but a person who believes they had a dependent relationship with the deceased before their death may state that they were not provided for adequately and seek a greater share of the deceased's estate.

 These claims appeal to legislation introduced in 1958 which stipulates that a person making a Will must make provision for the proper maintenance and support of a person for whom he or she has a moral responsibility.
 This legislation has been updated and expanded across different states and territories in recent years to refine its scope.